nhcooper123/NATRICINE-ecomorph/README.md

 -  *02-pca-linear-measurements.R*.
 This runs a PCA on the species level head shape variables, to produce the data (`snakepca.csv`) used in all analyses.
 -  *03-pca-figures-linear.R*.
 This creates the PC figures for the appendix.
 -  *04-ANOVA-MANOVA-linear.R*.
 This performs the MANOVAs and ANOVAs of head shape versus ecomorph and diet.
 -  *05-convergence-linear.R*.
 This looks for head shape convergence in ecomorphs using C1-C4 metrics.
+Note that this code takes a very long time to run, i.e. days-weeks for some groups.
 -  *06-pca-tree-figures.R*.
 This creates the PCs and phylogeny plot for the paper.
 -  *07-discrete-trait-models.R*.
 This estimates the best model of trait evolution for ecomorph for use in script 08.
 -  *08-OUwie-models.R*.
 This fits the more complex evolutionary models.